scipion-em/docs/_sources/docs/user/showJ.rst.txt

 The gallery mode displays the renderable label selected or, in the case of volumes, volume slices, with a combo to iterate over the volumes.
 It is used, for example, to visualize particles, classes and volume slices.
-We can change the number of columns and rows and reslice volumes |number_of_colums, height=20|
+We can change the number of columns and rows and reslice volumes |number_of_columns, height=20|
 Reslice allows us to visualize volume slices from: Front, Top, Left, Right and Bottom perspectives.